-- A. Authority to modify requirements or procedures for procurements not directly related to the COVID-19 disaster.
+A. Authority to modify requirements or procedures for procurements not directly related to the COVID-19 disaster.
 The County Executive is authorized to modify any requirement or procedure imposed pursuant to the Virginia Public Procurement Act (Virginia Code § 2.2-4300 et seq.), the Albemarle County Purchasing Manual, or by custom, that requires or allows any procurement-related documents to be hand-delivered or delivered by a carrier to the County Office Building, or that requires or allows bidders and vendors to physically assemble for bid openings and other steps in the procurement process.
-Requirements or procedures may be modified as follows: - 1.
-Documents.
-Any modification pertaining to documents should require electronic documents to be submitted by any person submitting an inquiry, or responding to a request for information, request for proposals, an invitation for bids, or any other solicitation.

-- 2. Physical assemblies.
+Requirements or procedures may be modified as follows:

+- 1. Documents.
+Any modification pertaining to documents should require electronic documents to be submitted by any person submitting an inquiry, or responding to a request for information, request for proposals, an invitation for bids, or any other solicitation. - 2.
+Physical assemblies.
 Any modification pertaining to physical assemblies should require any steps in the procurement process by which people would otherwise physically assemble to participate through electronic communication means or to be conducted in a location that complies with any County, State, and Federal orders or declarations regarding gatherings. - B. Authority of the County Executive for COVID-19 disaster related procurements is unaffected.

-Subsection (A) does not affect the County Executive, acting as the Director of Emergency Management pursuant to Virginia Code § 44-146.21(C), to "enter into contracts and incur obligations necessary to combat such threatened or actual disaster, protect the health and safety of persons and property and provide emergency assistance to the victims of such disaster, and proceed without regard to time-consuming procedures and formalities prescribed by law (except mandatory constitutional requirements) pertaining to the performance of public work, entering into contracts, incurring of obligations, employment of temporary workers, rental of equipment, purchase of supplies and materials, and other expenditures of public funds, provided such funds in excess of appropriations in the current approved budget, unobligated, are available." - C. Notice.
+Subsection (A) does not affect the County Executive, acting as the Director of Emergency obligations necessary to combat such threatened or actual disaster, protect the health and safety of persons and property and provide emergency assistance to the victims of such disaster, and proceed without regard to time-consuming procedures and formalities prescribed by law (except mandatory constitutional requirements) pertaining to the performance of public work, entering into contracts, incurring of obligations, employment of temporary workers, rental of equipment, purchase of supplies and materials, and other expenditures of public funds, provided such funds in excess of appropriations in the current approved budget, unobligated, are available." - C. Notice.
 Modifications to requirements or procedures made under this section do not need to be published in the Albemarle County Purchasing Manual to be effective.
-Notice reasonably calculated to make the public aware of these changes, including on the Albemarle County Purchasing Department's website, is sufficient.
+Notice reasonably calculated to make the public aware of these changes, including on the Albemarle County Purchasing Department's website, is sufficient. - Sec 9.
+Duration This emergency ordinance is effective immediately and expires at 11:59 p.m. on May 26, 2020, or upon the adoption of a continuity of government ordinance for which notice is provided as required by Virginia Code § 15.2-1427(F), paragraph 1, whichever occurs first.